Information for pension recipients

 If you live abroad permanently, you must notify us of your address details once each year.
 We will send the residence notification form to those living abroad annually during December and January.
 Sign and return the residence notification to us, even if your address hasn’t changed during the past year.

-The easiest way to return the residence notification is in Elo’s Online Pension Service using the attachment submission option.
+The easiest way to return the residence notification is using the attachment submission option in Elo's Online Service >

 If we do not receive your notification by the specified deadline, the pension payments will be suspended until we have received the notification.